julianstephens/coolify-deploy/README.md

 ### 2. `apply` - Apply a Manifest 🚢

 The `apply` command reads a manifest and reconciles the state of your applications in Coolify.
-It will create, update, and deploy applications as needed.
+It will:

+1. Create new applications defined in the manifest.
+2. Update existing applications with new configuration.
+3. Prune applications and environment variables that are not in the manifest.
+4. Trigger deployments and wait for them to complete.

 #### `apply` Options